dctime/signals/issues and todo.md

 not 8x8x8 9x9x9 (fixed)

-and is superior than or ponder
+and is superior than or ponder (x)

 quick swap gps emitter not working (fixed)